fabric/fabric/sites/docs/concepts/networking.rst

 `unicode`) objects in the ``gateway`` kwarg of `.Connection`; this is then used to populate a `paramiko.proxy.ProxyCommand` object at connection time.

-As with most other SSH config directives, this will be done automatically on your behalf if SSH config loading is enabled and your config file contains an applicable ``ProxyCommand`` directive for the current connection.
+As with most other :ref:`SSH config directives <ssh-config>`, this will be done automatically on your behalf if SSH config loading is enabled and your config file contains an applicable ``ProxyCommand`` directive for the current connection.

 ..
 TODO: expand this when 'in-memory' ssh_config manipulation becomes a thing
-..
-TODO: link to SSH config loading toggle option when it's set up
 ..
 TODO: add note about ``ssh -J`` sometime

 Additional concerns